Podcast Website: Why You Need One and How to Build It

 Submit your sitemap to Google Search Console on launch day, not six months later.
 Finance-specific note: the long-tail, low-volume, high-intent queries (“podcast for institutional LP due diligence,” “wealth management podcast for business owners”) are where this audience is actually searchable.
 Optimizing for broad terms like “finance podcast” is a waste of effort.
 The complete guide to top podcast platforms covers how hosting platform choice affects your distribution footprint, which feeds directly into your site’s SEO strategy.

-For a closer look at choosing the right podcast hosting platform to pair with your website, that decision affects which embed options you have, how your RSS feed is structured, and what analytics data you can pull into your site’s tracking setup.
+It’s important you think critically about choosing the right podcast hosting platform to pair with your website.
+That decision affects which embed options you have, how your RSS feed is structured, and what analytics data you can pull into your site’s tracking setup.

 What Compliance Requirements Can Finance Firms Not Skip?

-This is where finance podcast websites diverge most sharply from every other type of podcast site, and where generic advice fails completely.
+This is where finance podcast websites diverge most sharply from every other type of podcast site, and where generic advice often fails finance-specific podcasters.

-Prominent disclaimers are non-negotiable: the podcast is not financial advice, the host’s firm affiliation is disclosed, and any relevant regulatory registration is stated.
+Prominent disclaimers are non-negotiable.
+You need to immediately point out that the podcast is not financial advice, the host’s firm affiliation is disclosed, and any relevant regulatory registration is stated.
 These should appear on the about page, in the footer of every page, and on individual episode pages, not just in a terms page that no one reads.

 Testimonials and client success stories on the site must comply with the SEC Marketing Rule in the US, which imposes specific disclosure requirements on testimonials used in investment adviser marketing.
 In the UK, FCA financial promotions rules govern how financial services firms can present endorsements and performance claims.
 Neither framework is compatible with the casual “here’s what our clients say” approach that works fine on a non-regulated site.